AIS-Bonn/opt_control/README.md

 This variable outputs the switching times of the trajectory with the corresponding jerks.
 This is why we do all the math...!

 ### solution_out
-This encodes the case of the time-optimal and synchronized trajectories.
+This encodes the cases of the time-optimal and synchronized trajectories.

 ### T_waypoints
 This variable gives the incremental times between waypoints for each axis.